wongzw/IS4242_Group_4/README.md

 2. `tensorflow-intel` was used in the build.
 If you are using a Macbook with <b> M1 or M2 chip </b>, you will need to manually install `tensorflow-macos` instead.
 You may refer to https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706

+3. Application's capture function utilises `openCV` capture feature and speed of capture is <b> heavily dependent </b> on your laptop's processing speed.

 <br>